 - Even lateral shoulder raises are great for your traps.
 These are primarily used for building broader shoulders, but they’re also great for bulking up your traps.
 Just like with overhead pressing, the traps and shoulders work together to raise the weight.

-Yes, we could use also use shrugs to bulk up our traps, but because of how thoroughly they’re stimulated by several different compound lifts, there isn’t actually much benefit to isolating them.
-(This is different from muscles like our biceps, which are really only trained with one compound lift: the chin-up.
-That’s why adding in accessories, such as biceps curls, is so important for growth.)
+Yes, we could use also use shrugs to bulk up our traps.
+Still, because of how thoroughly several different compound lifts stimulate them, there isn’t actually much benefit to isolating them.
+(This is different from muscles like our biceps, which aren’t fully engaged by compound lifts, such as the chin-up.
+That’s why adding in biceps curls helps with biceps growth.)

 To make matters more confusing, some lifters do build visibly bigger necks simply from compound lifts.
-A good example of this is Omar Isuf, who built his neck dangerously large without ever even training it.
+A good example of this is Omar Isuf, who built his neck dangerously large without training it.
 He thinks this is due to deadlifting with quite a bit of neck strain.
-(He can also deadlift 600 pounds.)
+(Also, keep in mind that he can deadlift over 600 pounds.)

 However, other lifters get just as strong as Omar Isuf without any increase in neck size whatsoever.
 A good example of this is Jeff Nippard.
 His neck was so small that he’s one of the only natural bodybuilders who started intentionally training it.
 He’s got a 500-pound deadlift, so he’s certainly a damn strong dude.